clamsproject/aapb-annotations/understanding-chyrons/readme.md

 ### Decisions, Differentiation, and Precision Level during Annotation

-TODO: How were DUPE marking used?

 The guidelines in this section are copied from the `conf.js` file used in the KSL for the annotation.
 The original guidelines were written in HTML syntax and have been adapted here for markdown syntax.

 #### Verbatim transcription
 (in `note-3` field)

 To annotate, enter text in the box.
 Leave this area blank unless the frame type is "I", "N", or "Y".

 If the frame category is "I", "N", or "Y", then transcribe verbatim the text in the "lower third" or "chryon" area of the screen, including every character.
 Preserve spacing and line breaks where feasible.
 Do not, under any circumstances, include text that is in the top half of the frame.
 Even for text in the bottom half of frame, do not include the text unless it is part of the chyron graphical element.
 Easily legible text in a logo that is part of the chyron should be included, but watermarks, background text, and filmed text should be omitted.

 To transcribe an okina character, use the backtick: ` (ASCII code 39).

 #### Text understanding
 (in `note-4` field)

 To annotate, enter text in the box.
 Leave this area blank unless the frame type is "I".
 If the frame type is "I", then identify important parts of the person's name and characteristics as follows:
 In general: Add one datum per line, skipping lines between items.

 First datum: Copy exactly the person's name as written, including titles (such as "Miss", "Dr.", "Senator", "Rev.", etc.) and designations (such as "M.D." or "Ph.D.").
 Preserve capitalization presented on screen.